Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Statistical method}

-The thermal damage during the laser irradiation of the living biological tissues is studied in the framework of the GDPL, obtained from the two-step model.
-In more details, a sample-based stochastic model has been used to deal with the GDPL problem.
-Although, the remarkable advancement on modeling and simulation of the laser therapy has been achieved, less studies are devoted to the unstable characteristics of the thermal effects directly caused by the intrinsic uncertainties of the input parameters and thermophysical properties~\cite{Afrin2017}.
+The thermal damage during the laser irradiation of the living biological tissues is studied in the framework of the GDPL.
+In more detail, a sample-based stochastic model has been used to deal with the GDPL problem.
+Although the remarkable advancement in modeling and simulation of laser therapy has been achieved, fewer studies are devoted to the unstable characteristics of the thermal effects directly caused by the intrinsic uncertainties of the input parameters and thermophysical properties \cite{Afrin2017}.

-The uncertainties are investigated for the input parameters including laser exposure time ($\tau_L$), blood perfusion (w$_b$), scattering coefficient ($\mu_s$), diffuse reflectance of light (R$_d)$, and phase lag times of $\tau_T$ and $\tau_q$ which all are considered to obey the Gaussian distributions of the uncertainty.
-When the distributions of the input parameters are obtained, Monte Carlo Sampling (MCS), which is a widely used sampling technique, is implied to find the combination of the input parameters.
-Simply put, the input parameters, being randomly selected are joint together as one sample.
+The uncertainties are investigated for the input parameters, including laser exposure time, blood perfusion, scattering coefficient, diffuse reflectance of light, and phase lag times, which all are considered to obey the Gaussian distributions of the uncertainty.
+When the distributions of input parameters are obtained, Monte Carlo Sampling (MCS) is used to find the combination of the input parameters.
+The input parameters, being randomly selected, are joined together as one sample.

-In stochastic modeling, the variableness of the output parameters is assessed in reliance on the uncertainty of the input parameters.
-Afrin and Zhang have obtained that the effects of laser exposure time, phase lag times, and the blood perfusion on the output parameters of maximum temperature and the thermal damage, overshadow the efficacy of the scattering coefficient and the diffuse reflectance of light on the irradiated surface of tissues.
-Further, surrogate-based optimization framework has been implied to optimize the thermal damage in the living biological tissues~\cite{Afrin2019}.
-For highly absorbing tissues, every input variable individually quadratically responses to the output parameters.
+In stochastic modeling, the {variabilities} of the output parameters is assessed in reliance on the uncertainty of the input parameters.
+Afrin and Zhang have obtained that the effects of laser exposure time, phase lag times, and the blood perfusion on the output parameters of maximum temperature and the thermal damage overshadow the efficacy of the scattering coefficient and the diffuse reflectance of light on the irradiated surface of tissues.
+Further, a surrogate-based optimization framework has been implied to optimize the thermal damage in the living biological tissues \cite{Afrin2019}.
+Every input variable individually quadratically responds to the output parameters for highly absorbing tissues. {